jeffboody/libai/readme-nn.md

 consists of many nodes, each of which implements a function in the form of Y = f(X,W) that can solve a fragment of the larger problem.
 The inputs and outputs to the functions may be multi-dimensional arrays known as tensors.
-A set of parameters (W) are trained or learned during the gradient descent optimization procedure known as backpropagation.
+The parameters (W) are trained or learned via the gradient descent optimization.
 The functions implemented by each node may be specialized for solving particular tasks.
 Some example function types include the perceptron, non-linear activation functions, convolution and pooling.

 Nodes are typically organized into layers of similar functions where the output of one layer is fed into the